ToadNetwork/Docs/products/padswap/pad.md

 It is flexible.
 One of our long term goals is to create a DAO.
 Where the toad token will serve as the governance token (it is scarce, hard to farm, has a fixed max supply) and pad as the utility token.
 The vault can be integrated with the DAO and the community can vote in which tokens they want to add.
 Giving this organization the ability to search for upcoming projects and invest in them using the trading fees.
 This can turn PAD into an index token, pegged to multiple tokens and managed by a decentralized organization.\
 The community will also be able to vote on the % of each token to buy with the fees generated, this gives the vault the ability to adapt its strategy during bull/ bear markets.
 EX: The vault can buy more USDC while the markets are up and buy more BTC when the markets crash.

 Benefits to TOAD holders: Lots of farms for TOAD pairs.
-10 days farming exclusivity (only TOAD related farms).
 Vault buys 30% of the fees generated in TOAD and stores them, removing tokens from circulation.
 Increase TOAD liquidity (with lots of new TOAD farms we can expect the amount of liquidity to increase a lot)